Ayodeleohh/Edible-or-Poisonous/README.md

 Determining which mushrooms are edible or poisonous with an artifical neural network.

 Preprocessing:
 For the mushroom dataset there were a few steps of pre-processing I had to do before I was able to work with the data.
 I removed the veil-type variable since it was of just one class and might end up skewing my results.
-I created dummy variables so each feature could be tested more easily and that ended up with me having
+I created dummy variables so each feature could be tested more easily.
-For this dataset I found the linear kernel most useful.
-While using the linear kernel I received the results below.

-As visible.
-I had 0 incorrectly predicted values.
-While there were some false positives, in the context of finding out if a mushroom is poisonous or not.
-Radial Kernel: 49% accuracy

-Polynomial Kernel:48% accuracy

-Here you can see the bar chart of edible vs poisonous mushrooms with my radial and polynomial kernels.
-Almost the exact same graph).

 NEURAL NETWORK